jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/README.md

 ### Wing Segment v0

-Wing segment node implementation using [UAVCAN v0](https://legacy.uavcan.org/).
+Wing segment orientation system using [UAVCAN v0](https://legacy.uavcan.org/).

 ### Power Test

 Tests the power draw of up to four different power lines using the [Adafruit_INA219](https://www.adafruit.com/product/904).

+Used during prototyping to measure the power draw of the system.